cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

 ## Vision for the Franchise

-At its core, Cosmicrafts is not just a single game—it's the foundation of a **multi-game franchise**.
-The vision is to build an interconnected ecosystem of games (RTS, adventure, RPG, racing, and more) that share:
+At its core, Cosmicrafts is the foundation of a **multi-game franchise**.
+The vision is to build an interconnected ecosystem of games (RTS, adventure, 4X, and more) that share:
 - **Unified Tokenomics**: The Spiral token serves as the economy's backbone across all games.
 - **Interoperable NFTs**: Players' assets, progress, and upgrades carry over between games.
-- **Shared Lore and Universe**: A rich, evolving narrative that spans multiple game genres.
+- **Shared Lore and Metaverse**: A rich, evolving narrative that spans multiple game genres.

 The ultimate goal is to create a franchise akin to **Star Wars** or **Marvel**, where each game contributes to a larger cultural and economic phenomenon.